I know I’m a bit late to the party, but I’ve been thinking about this a lot.

 Sonic Generations was, by most accounts, a good Sonic game.
 That momentum should have been built upon.
 While Mario continues to develop its brand with Mario Maker, Mario Kart 904 (okay, it’s not that bad), and so on, Sonic seems to go to back to the beginning over and over to try and find a new spark to shoot it into the top tier once again.

 Is Sonic Mania the way forward?
 We’ll have to wait and see.

-I don’t mean to sound so skeptical.
-I truly hope that Sonic Mania is a mind-blowing game that rejuvenates the brand and re-writes the rule book.
+I don’t mean to sound so sceptical.
+I truly hope that Sonic Mania is a mind-blowing game that rejuvenates the brand and re-writes the rulebook.